StevenFrost/G51PRG/README.md

 Solutions for the University of Nottingham Introduction to Programming module, Autumn 2012/13.
 All solutions are written in standard GCC-compliant C.

+The module webpage can be found at http://g51prg.cs.nott.ac.uk/.

 Coursework Topics
 -----------------